quartzbio/quartzbio-python/docs-source/source/exporting_data_via_api.md

 |----------|---------|-----------------------------------------------------------------|
 | redirect | boolean | Return a 302 redirect to the download location (default: true). |

-Dataset exports may expire after 24 hours, after which the download URL will not work.
+Dataset exports may `expire` after `24 hours`, after which the download URL will not work.
 Please re-run the export if necessary.

 | Method |                    HTTP Request                     |            Description             |                                 Authorization                                  |                    Response                     |
 |--------|-----------------------------------------------------|------------------------------------|--------------------------------------------------------------------------------|-------------------------------------------------|